 They’re not doing this to me.
 I am.

 They’re just always there.
 Always flowing.
 Always ready and eager and willing to play with me.

 When I ask them what to do, they tell me.

 - Put down the miracle story for a while

 - They make me remember: I have a body and flash images through my mind of healthy meals, lemon water, long walks, yoga.

 - They flash pictures of nature and encourage me to re-engage with the physical, material world (preferably in a way that does not involve shopping, since shopping only presents more miracles.)

-- I go to yoga and stay in my body the whole 75 minutes – a TRUE wonder for me.
+For me, cultivating wonder won’t involve writing in my journal or prayer or meditation.
+It might mean that I go to yoga and stay in my body the whole 75 minutes – a TRUE wonder for me.
+It might mean that I stop and pluck the dry leaves from the geranium, the hydrangea, the African violet.

 At some point, I will feel the whisper of wonder return.
 It always does – it always will.
 The miraculous was there all the time.
 It is the house where we live.
 And through cultivation of the delights (and miracles) of everyday living, we open the door and invite ourselves back home.